Battle of Julesburg

-The Battle of Julesburg took place on January 7, 1865 near Julesburg, Colorado between 1,000 Cheyenne, Arapaho, and Lakota Indians and about 60 soldiers of the U.S. army and 40 to 50 civilians.
+The Battle of Julesburg took place on January 7, 1865, near Julesburg, Colorado between 1,000 Cheyenne, Arapaho, and Lakota Indians and about 60 soldiers of the U.S. army and 40 to 50 civilians.
 The Indians defeated the soldiers and over the next few weeks plundered ranches and stagecoach stations up and down the South Platte River valley.

 Background

-The Sand Creek Massacre of Cheyenne and Arapaho on November 29, 1864 caused a large number of Indians on the Kansas and Colorado Great Plains to intensify hostilities against the U.S. Army and white settlers.
+The U.S. Army's Sand Creek Massacre of Cheyenne and Arapaho on November 29, 1864, caused a large number of Indians on the Kansas and Colorado Great Plains to intensify hostilities against the U.S. Army and white settlers.
 On January 1, 1865, the Indians met on Cherry Creek (near present-day St. Francis, Kansas) to plan revenge.
-In the meeting were the Cheyenne Dog Soldiers, the Northern Arapaho, and two bands of Lakota Sioux, the Brulé under Spotted Tail, and the Oglala under Pawnee Killer.
+In the meeting were the Cheyenne Dog Soldiers, the Northern Arapaho, and two bands of Lakota Sioux, the Sichangu under Spotted Tail, and the Oglala under Pawnee Killer.
 Roman Nose was probably among the Cheyenne warriors.
 The Indian army numbered about 1,000 warriors.
 They decided that their target would be Julesburg, Colorado, located along the South Platte River.

 Julesburg was a prominent way station on the Overland Trail.
 It consisted of a stagecoach station, stables, an express and telegraph office, a warehouse, and a large store that catered to travelers going to Denver along the South Platte.
-The residents were described as "Fifty men ... all armed to the teeth with everything arranged so they could fight behind sod walls.
+The residents were described as "Fifty men ... all armed to the teeth with everything arranged so they could fight behind sod walls".
 One mile west was Fort Rankin (later Fort Sedgwick) with a complement of one company of cavalry, about sixty men, under Captain Nicholas J. O'Brien.
 The fort, although only four months old, was formidable, measuring 240 by 360 ft, and ringed by a sod wall 18 ft tall.